 Time-resolved experiments can be broadly split into 2 main categories where the excitation source is either optically or electrically driven.
 While optical method provides the best time resolution with femtosecond lasers, electrical methods allow for easier and cost-effective implementation with fast Arbitrary Pulse or Waveform Generators (AWG).
 The choice depends essentially on the time scale of the physical observation.
 Detection can be synchronized with the repetition rate of a laser or locked to the resonance frequency of a mechanical resonator in the case of AFM or SNOM.
 The higher the repetition rate the faster the measurements can be averaged as the SNR depends on √N, where N is the number of samples at a given delay time.
 With the Zurich Instruments UHFLI, a 600 MHz lock-in amplifier, the following three detection methods can be implemented:

-Let's consider two specific examples with different excitation and probing scheme in more detail below.
+Two specific examples with different excitation and probing schemes are shown in the figures to the left.

 The limit of time resolution in frequency modulation atomic force microscopy by a pump-probe approach